LIGHTHOUSE CLI

 last_modified_atfrom Git - assigns a stable

-- copies referenced local non-Markdown assets into
+generated-directories/ - copies referenced local non-Markdown assets into

-assets/generated/ - writes a Jekyll source file into
+.texsources into embedded HTML fragments throughmake4ht - writes a Jekyll source file into

-_automated_posts/
+_automated_posts/ - copies

 The generated source includes explicit front matter for permalink, author, source metadata, publish date, and last-modified time.